interactive-data-language/vscode-idl/extension/docs/types/routine_definition_files.md

 - SAVE files that you distribute with your source code

-> Note: In the future we will automatically create these definitions files for you through VSCode when compiling code
+> Note: In the future we will automatically create these definitions files for you through VSCode.
+This will be a part of a new feature to build code in your workspace and create SAVE files for you (similar to the IDL Workbench).

 ::: tip
 If you are sharing your PRO code directly, you don't need to worry about creating routine definition files.